skobba/skobba.github.io_bak/docs/Monitoring/kibana.md

-# Graphana
+# Kibana
-"Grafana is the open source analytics & monitoring solution for every database."
-A visual representation of data for analysis and monitoring.
+Kibana is tool visualizing data from Elasticsearch.
+Filebeat can collect such data from devices, cloud, containers and hosts.